How do you install your Synology NAS?

 Step 1: place the hard drives

-There are 2 ways to install the hard drives into your Synology NAS.
-You can find the way this is done in your NAS in the quick start guide under the heading 'Hardware installation'.
+There are two ways to install the hard drives in your Synology NAS.
+How to do this with your NAS, you can read in the quick start guide under 'Hardware installation'.

-Tip: stick labels on the hard drives with the order of placement on them.
-If you have a NAS with two drive slots, stick the numbers one and two on the drives from left to right.
+Tip: put labels onto the hard drives with the order.
+If you have an NAS with two drive slots, put the numbers one and two on the drives from left to right.

 Option 1: a Synology NAS with removable drive holders

-- (Optionally) remove the cover plate from the drive slots on the front panel.
+- (Optional) Remove the cover for the drive slots from the front panel.

-- Unlock the drive holder by pressing the pressing mechanism, this may be secured on some models by an included key.
+- Unlock the drive holder by pressing the pressure mechanism.
+With some models, the mechanism is locked and requires an included key.

-- Remove the drive holder from the NAS.
+- Pull the drive holder out of the NAS.

-- Remove the mounting panels on the sides of the drive holder.
+- Remove the panels on the sides of the drive holder.

-- Place a 3.5-inch hard drive in the drive holder.
-Click the mounting panels back into their places to secure the drive in place.
+- Insert a 3.5-inch hard drive into the drive holder.
+Click the panels back into place to secure the drive.

-- Repeat steps 2 through 6 for any other hard drives.
+- Repeat steps 2 through 6 for possible other hard drives.

-Option 2: an NAS with fixed drive holders
+Option 2: a NAS with fixed drive holders

 - Push the upper part of the casing to the front of the device.